What is a Progressive Degree Program?

-Progressive degree students who transition to graduate class level by exceeding the unit limit will maintain eligibility for University Scholarships awarded and administered by the Financial Aid Office, up through the full timeframe the scholarships were awarded for, as long as the bachelor degree remains active and renewal requirements are met.
-Once the bachelor degree has been conferred, students are no longer eligible for University Scholarships.
+Progressive degree students who transition to graduate class standing by exceeding the unit limit will maintain eligibility for University Scholarships awarded and administered by the Financial Aid Office, up through the full timeframe the scholarships were awarded for, as long as the bachelor’s degree remains active and renewal requirements are met.
+Once the bachelor’s degree has been conferred, students are no longer eligible for University Scholarships.
 This policy includes University Scholarships that have been replaced by the Financial Aid Office with named Donor Scholarships.
 It does not include scholarships awarded and administered by academic departments.
 For more information on eligibility requirements for University Scholarships and other scholarships administered by the Financial Aid Office, please visit the University Scholarship Information Guide.

 National Merit Scholarships

-Progressive degree students who transition to graduate class level for any reason become ineligible for the National Merit Scholarship from that point forward.
-The scholarship's eligibility requirements are determined by the National Merit Scholarship Corporation and cannot be changed by USC.
+Progressive degree students who transition to graduate class standing for any reason become ineligible for the National Merit Scholarship from that point forward.
+The scholarship’s eligibility requirements are determined by the National Merit Scholarship Corporation and cannot be changed by USC.
 Please review the National Merit Scholarship eligibility requirements for more information.